 - Fly biting (snapping at objects that are not there)

 - Lack of muscle coordination

-The third stage of rabies is the Paralytic stage.
-This phase is also sometimes called the Dumb phase.
+The third stage of rabies is the Paralytic stage, also referred to as the Dumb phase.
 The cat will become depressed and unresponsive.
 Other symptoms include: